Ryangwaite/AWS-SAA-C02-Course/README.md

 These functions are stateless and run in ephemeral environments.
 Every time they run, they obtain the data that they need, they do something and then optionally, they store the result persistently somehow or deliver the output to something else.

 Serverless architecture should use function-as-a-service (FaaS) products such as Lambda for any general processing need.
-Lambda as a service is billed based on execution duration and functions only run when there a form of execution is happening.
-Because serverless is event-driven, it means while not being used a serverless architecture should be very close to zero cost until something in that environment generates an event.
+Lambda as a service is billed based on execution duration and functions only run when a form of execution is happening.
+Because serverless is event-driven, it means while not being used, a serverless architecture should be very close to zero cost until something in that environment generates an event.
 Serverless architectures generally have no persistent usage of compute within that system.

 Serverless environments should use, where possible, managed services.
 It shouldn't re-invent the wheel.
 Examples include using S3 for any persistent object storage or dynamoDB for any persistent data storage and third party identity providers such as Google, Twitter, Facebook, or even corporate identities such as LDAP & Active Directory instead of building your own.
 Other services that AWS provides such as Elastic Transcoder can be used to convert media files or manipulate these files in other ways.

 Your aim should be to use as-a-Service offerings as much as you can; code as little as possible and use function-as-a-service (FaaS) for any general compute needs.
-You all of those building blocks together to create your application.
+You use all of those building blocks together to create your application.

 #### 1.13.5.1.
 Example of Serverless

 A user wants to upload videos to a website for transcoding.

 1. User browses to a static website that is running the uploader.
 The JS runs directly from the web browser.
 2. Third party auth provider, google in this case, authenticates via **token**.
 3. AWS cannot use tokens provided by third parties. **Cognito** is called to swap the third party token for AWS credentials.
 4. Service uses these temporary credentials to upload a video to S3 bucket.
 5. Bucket will generate an event once it has completed the upload.
 6. A lambda triggers to transcode the video as needed.
 The transcoder will get the original S3 bucket video location and will use this for its workload.
 7. Output will be added to a new transcode bucket and will put an entry into DynamoDB.
 8. User can interact with another Lambda to pull the media from the transcode bucket using the DynamoDB entry.

 ### 1.13.6.
 Simple Notification Service (SNS)

 - HA, Durable, PUB/SUB messaging service.
 - Public AWS service meaning to access it, you need network connectivity with the Public AWS endpoints.
 The benefit of this is that it becomes accessible from anywhere that has that network connectivity.
 - Coordinates sending and delivering of messages: payloads that are up to 256KB in size.
   - Messages are not designed for large binary files.
 - SNS topics are the base entity of SNS.